hexaworld/hexaworld-renderer-3d/README.md

 # hexaworld-renderer-3d

-Renderer for hexaworld games that uses stack.gl.
+Render hexaworld games using stack.gl.
 Composes with `hexaworld-core` to make a fully rendered and playable game.
 The gameplay logic of `hexaworld-core` is 2d, but this modules renders the world with 3d graphics.

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)